Welcome to the Social Thought & Political Economy (STPEC) Community

 Social Thought and Political Economy Program (STPEC) encourages students to engage in a critical examination of society and to develop their own capacities for critical reading, writing, and thinking on different axes of societal oppression/resistance, most prominently class, race, gender, and sexuality.
 STPEC students cross disciplinary lines to confront fundamental questions often ignored or neglected by traditional academic thought as they explore theories that address relations among individuals, society, and government.
 STPEC courses explore issues such as freedom and the state, structural inequality in the economy, work and labor relations, the relationship of Western to non-Western cultures, social and economic power dynamics, and theories of social change.

 STPEC students study to understand the world, and to contribute to its transformation.
 Emphasizing the relationship between theory and practice and the necessity for skill development, STPEC requires that students pursue internships in the community, play a role in university and/or campus community affairs, and assume active responsibility for the shape of their own education within the STPEC Program.

-Winter break is long this year!
+Winter break is around the corner and is a long 6+ weeks.
 Are you wondering how to use that time?

-SBS Careers invites you to join us remotely for a structured, self-guided professional skill building program, so you can gain the skills employers seek.
+Your SBS Career team invites you to join us virtually for a structured, self-guided professional skill building program, so you …